maxcwolf/wolf-ui/README.md

 #### Predefined Restyle Functions

 The Restyle library comes with a number of predefined Restyle functions for your convenience.
 Properties within brackets are aliases / shorthands for the preceding prop name.
+Generally, favor using the shorthand for consistency and preventing

 | Restyle Function | Props                                                                                                                                                                                                                                                                                                                                  | Theme Key   |
 | ---------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ----------- |